Paristokierrätys

 1. Lead-based automotive batteries

-Traction batteries of electric cars refer to the energy reserve needed for operating an electric or hybrid vehicle, including cars, vans, trucks and buses.
-Traction batteries also include auxiliary batteries, meaning the energy reserve needed for operating the auxiliaries of electric or hybrid vehicles.
-Finnish Car Recycling Ltd has been approved as a producer organisation for the traction batteries of electric vehicles.
+Electric vehicle batteries refer to energy storage systems used to power electric or hybrid passenger cars, vans, trucks or buses.
+EV batteries also include auxiliary propulsion batteries, meaning batteries used to power auxiliary systems in electric or hybrid vehicles.
+Finnish Car Recycling Ltd is the producer responsibility organisation for traction batteries for electric vehicles.